telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-and-vlans-in-proxmox.md

-So there you have it: use VLANs around your subnets to maintain full control over your broadcast domains and take advantage of all the other benefits of VLANs that I briefly mentioned in the beginning, and we'll dig into in new labs.
+So there you have it: use VLANs around your subnets to maintain full control over your broadcast domains and take advantage of all the other benefits of VLANs that I briefly mentioned in the beginning, which we'll dig into in new labs.

-Now isolating subnets against unwanted broadcast traffic is great, but what about unicast, multicast, or even anycast traffic that needs to be able to reach across networks?
+Now isolating subnets against unwanted broadcast traffic is great, but what about unicast, multicast, or even anycast traffic that needs to be able to reach across subnets?
 It's time to bring in Layer 3 and the role of routing to enable subnets to communicate and full networks to function.
 But in order to do that, we'll need to add a router to our lab.